bradchristie/taminations-flutter/assets/b1/ladies_chain.md

-From a squared set with the men at home, Head Ladies Chain is danced by those currently at the Heads position, even if this involves the original Side women (e.g., after Four Ladies Chain 3/4).
+From a squared set with the men at home, Head Ladies Chain is danced by those currently at the Heads position, even if this involves the original Side women (for example, after Four Ladies Chain 3/4).

 The next four comments refer to uncommon or regional applications of Ladies Chain and may require workshopping.